-The Army Body Fat Calculator is based on the U.S. Army Regulations of Standards of Medical Fitness, published on Aug.
-4, 2011.
-This calculator will determine your body fat percentage as well as the compliance situation to the army recruitment standard, or the body fat percentage standard after entry into the Army or the more stringent Department of Defense goal.
-To ensure your accuracy, measure three times and take the average.
-Also, measure to the nearest 1/2 inch, or 1/4 inch, if possible.
+The Army Body Fat Calculator is based on the U.S. Army Regulations of Standards of Medical Fitness, published on June 14th, 2017.
+This calculator will determine body fat percentage and whether the calculated body fat percentage is in compliance with the army recruitment standard, the standard after entry into the army, or the most stringent standard of being in compliance with the Department of Defense goal.
+To ensure accuracy, take the average of at least three measurements.
+If possible, measure to the nearest 1/2 or 1/4 inch.

 Maximum Allowable Body Fat Percentage to Join*

 |40 and over||26%||36%|

 Department of Defense goal: 18% body fat for males, and 26% body fat for females.*

 After meeting the initial qualifications, a person's body fat will be measured periodically.
 Those who fail to meet the requirements may be put on a mandatory weight loss program and may be subject to administrative sanctions.

 According to the Standards of Medical Fitness, body fat is calculated based on the physical size of a person which includes the height, neck, and waist size for men, and the height, neck, waist, and hip size for women.
 When taking measurements, the subject should be standing upright with arms at rest on both sides.
 The subject's neck should be measured at a point just below the larynx, and the waist should be measured either at the point of minimum circumference or close to the belly button.
 The hip in contrast, should be measured at its widest point.

 * from Army Regulation 40-501—Standards of Medical Fitness, dated June 14, 2017.